kodemore/chocs-cache/README.md

 class MemoryCache(ICacheStorage):
     """
     Custom cache storage that uses memory to store the cache items.
-    In production this should use Redis or other cache database used by your application.
+    In production, this should use Redis or other cache databases used by your application.
     """

     def __init__(self):